 DHCP client autoconfigure puts each unconfigured IP interface under DHCP control.
 It employs the following rules to decide which, if any, interface should be marked as the primary interface.
-(See Section 9.1.1 for an explanation of the DHCP primary interface.)
+(See Section 9.1.1, "Designating the Primary Interface" for an explanation of the DHCP primary interface.)